Map Your Heartbreak - Change the World

 - What’s the most fun you’ve ever had?
 What’s your favorite memory?

-- What possession or activity is most important to you?
+- What possession or activity is most important to you or brings you joy?
 Why?

-4. Now, in space around the outside of your heart, draw or write your ideas big and small for ways to resolve these issues.
+3. Now, in space around the outside of your heart, draw or write your ideas big and small for ways to address these issues.
 Each idea represents a step you can take to make a positive change.

 Here are a few questions to guide your thinking:

-- Who are the specific people that need your help?
+- Who are the specific people or places that need support?

-- What are the everyday things that they do?
-Why?
-To what ends?
+- What are the everyday things they do or we can do together?

 These kids turned their heartbreaks into breakthroughs: